-The image below shows the CSS styles of rcarousel as the style sheet of the web block.
+The image below shows the CSS styles of a carousel as the style sheet of the web block.

-Finally, use an un-escaped expression at the end of the web block to start the jQuery code, based on an example from the rcarousel documentation.
+Finally, use an un-escaped expression at the end of the web block to start the jQuery code, based on an example from the carousel documentation.

 To pass the 'id' attribute of the container to jQuery:

 - On the container properties, name the container.
-In our example, the container is called 'carousel'.
+In this example, we named the container 'carousel'.

 As an alternative, the carousel could be based on a unique CSS class instead of an id attribute.